 Impact of Pipelines on Our Everyday Lives

-In Canada, a network of more than 115,000 kilometres of underground energy transmission pipelines operate every day transporting oil and natural gas from where it’s produced, to where it’s needed.
+In Canada, a network of approximately 115,000 kilometres of underground energy transmission pipelines operate every day transporting oil and natural gas from where it’s produced, to where it’s needed.
 Most Canadians hardly think twice about the impact that these pipelines have on their day-to-day lives.
 But, did you know that in 2012, transmission pipeline operations of all types added more than $8.8 billion to Canada’s gross domestic product (GDP)?
 That’s impressive.
 Pipelines also sustained an estimated 25,000 full-time equivalent (FTE) jobs and generated about $1.9 billion in labour income.

 How do we know all this?
 CEPA commissioned Angevine Economic Consulting Ltd., to examine the economic impacts of our energy transmission pipeline network over a one-year period.
 The first of its kind study, is called “The Economic Impacts from Operations of Canada’s Energy Pipelines”.
 (PDF)